 My current research projects:

-• Various courses related to organization, innovation management, entrepreneurship, and strategy.
-I am currently teaching in the BSc Course "Supply Chain Management" at the SSE Retail Management Program.
+- Various courses related to marketing, management and organizational studies - I am currently teaching in the Course "Supply Chain Management" at the SSE B.Sc.
+Retail Management Program.